bradgarropy/bradgarropy.com/content/pages/uses/index.md

 ## 🏠 home office

 I use my home office as a place to stream, play games, and work on personal projects.
-This setup is based around a custom built [NZXT][nzxt] themed Windows PC!
+This setup is based around a custom built [NZXT][nzxt] themed Windows PC sitting under an [UPLIFT Desk][uplift].

 ![home office][home-office]